 There shall be four heavy duty reels on the upper deck and four in the lower area with two each electrical cords (explosion proof) and two each air hoses measuring 35’ in length.
 When no longer needed, a simple tug would release them back into their stowed position.

 Lighting (explosion proof to meet OSHA and AFOSH standards for paint facilities) will be provided to “Flood” the area under wing.

-.

 Explosion-Proof UL Certified for Paint Spray Spraying Applications.
 Rated Class 1 - Division 1, Paint Spray Applications.
 Fixture wired with 50’ power cord with a 20 amp Explosion-Proof plug and 115 Volts.
 Fixture will be mounted at the bottom of the stands no more than 2’ off the ground in order to light the under part of wing.
 Fixture Lamp tubes protected